pl453s/linux-mint-gnome/README.md

 - *OR, run 'setxkbmap -layout \<your layout\>' on each login*
 - *OR, just select 'Gnome on Xorg' session on login screen*

-## Migration / Upgrade (1.5 -> 1.6 comming)
+## Migration / Upgrade (1.5 -> 1.6 coming)

-The Linux Mint Gnome development has became too complex to continue to support scripted migration from official Linux Mint editions.
+The Mint Gnome development has became too complex to continue to support scripted migration from official Mint editions.
-Now, the DEB files will be released "as is", use them to migrate by yourself or to upgrade your Linux Mint Gnome installation.
+Now, the DEB files will be released "as is", use them to migrate by yourself or to upgrade your Mint Gnome install.
 A separate ISO file will be published, once at a time, each time the project has evoluate enough and is stable enough.

 Lastest release: https://github.com/pl453s/linux-mint-gnome/releases/tag/v1.5-mint20